• Skip to main content

 Endemic: Yes

 Yes, koalas are marsupials, not mammals; therefore, they are not a bear.
 Like quokkas, koalas are another of the adorable Australian animals.
-Interestingly, koalas are one of the few animals that can survive on a diet of eucalyptus leaves, which are toxic to most other animals.
+Interestingly, koalas are among the few animals that can survive on a diet of eucalyptus leaves, which are toxic to most other animals.

 Our girls had the opportunity to hold a koala at the Australia Zoo.
 It was a memorable experience for them to feel the soft fur of this iconic Australian animal, but they were surprised at how badly it smelled.
 Even worse, the smell lingered on their clothing.

 We also saw them in the wild at Cape Otway as a stop while driving the Great Ocean Road.
 When I first spotted one in a tree, we only half pulled off the road and stopped to get out and look.
 Let’s just say – don’t do this.
-Be sure to fully pull off the road!
+Be sure to pull off the road fully!

 Australian desert animals

-Australian animals include over 700 species of lizards and snakes.
-This includes both gentle creatures and those which are venomous.
+Australian animals include over 700 species of lizards and snakes, including both gentle creatures and venomous ones.

 Water dragon